CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 of arguments they use.
 Additionally, this ensures we follow the Interface Segregation Principle, since we make sure that the client only implements the methods it needs.

+Dependency Inversion Principle: When accessing data, our use cases use objects, which are dependent on the `DataContainer` interface, instead of a specific implementation of a `DataContainer`.
+This means that our high-level modules (use cases) do not depend on low-level modules (clients of `DataContainer`).
+This provides us with flexibility in the future, in case we want to change how we retrieve data or change the source from which we retrieve data.
+For example, if we retrieve data from a database instead of a .csv file.

-Dependency Inversion Principle: Each Use Case implements the `Command` interface, meaning the `commandManager` depends on the `Command` interface rather than the specific class being used.
+Additionally, each Use Case implements the `Command` interface, meaning the `commandManager` depends on the `Command` interface rather than a specific client class.
+This allows us to have a wide variety of commands, which do not depend on a single unnecessarily general abstract class.
+For example, our statistics-related commands and league-related commands are completely different in their purposes, but are both commands.
+This provides us with future flexibility, in case we want to add more features to our app.

 ## Packaging Strategies